pypa/distlib/docs/reference.rst

       :param name: The name of the distribution to search for.
       :type name: str

 .. class:: Distribution

-   A class representing an installed distribution.
-This class is not instantiated directly, except by packaging tools.
-Instances of it are returned from querying a :class:`DistributionPath`.
+   A class representing a distribution, typically one which hasn't been installed.

    Properties: